rrMacKinnon/Electrona_uTracer/README.md

 ## Execution
 1) Copy the path to a directory containing tube data files.
 (There are samples files in a directory called 'SampleTubeData')

-2) Open the Jupyter Notebook called "Electrona_uTracer.ipynb".
+2) Open the Jupyter Notebook called "ElectronauTracer.ipynb".

 3) Run the top cell, and paste in the path